nanoporetech/ont-output-specifications/docs/read_formats/fast5.md

 Paths
 -----

-The following path patterns are used by place reads:
+The following path patterns are used to place the data on disk:

 File           | Path Pattern
 -------------- | ------------